AADA

 First Year — New York

-Six weeks in the First Year are devoted to the rehearsal and performance of “examination plays” chosen from a variety of playwrights.
-Students are cast to give them every opportunity to integrate what they have learned across disciplines, while permitting the faculty and administration to observe the growth and progress of each student.
+Scene work progresses to include contemporary comedy, paying special attention to heightened energy and the timing required for this comedic segment of training.
+Six weeks in the First Year are devoted to Rehearsal and Performance I & II.
+Students are cast in scenes and plays from a variety of playwrights to give them the opportunity to integrate what they have learned across disciplines, while permitting the faculty and administration to observe the growth and progress of each student

-The courses examine and discuss forms, styles, and practices of performance and dramatic text, relevant to the actor, as it exists within diverse cultures and time.
-Contemporary and historical performance, both international and domestic, will be studied, compared, and contrasted through assigned plays, texts, and dramaturgical research.
+This course examines and discusses forms, styles, and practices of performance, relevant to the actor, as it exists within diverse cultures and time.
+Contemporary and historical performance, both international and domestic, will be studied, compared, and contrasted through assigned plays, texts and dramaturgical research

 Movement I & II

-The purpose of these two courses is to develop The Academy student's awareness of the body in terms of dynamic alignment, flexibility, strength and stamina, and expressivity.
+The purpose of these two courses is to develop the student’s awareness of the body in terms of physical freedom, energy, flexibility, strength, stamina, and expressivity.
 Various physical disciplines and basic dance techniques may be introduced to build strength and coordination, and to develop imaginative use of the body in both contemporary and stylized forms.

 On-Camera Technique: Fundamentals

-Students prepare to work on a professional film and television set.
-Students learn the jargon of the industry and various roles played by everyone on set.
-Students work behind the scenes, as well as on camera, and each student is trained to run the camera and the sound equipment.
+Students prepare to work on a professional film and television set, learning the jargon of the industry and the various roles played by everyone on set.
+By working behind the scenes, as well as on camera, each student is trained to run the camera and the sound equipment.
 Exercises focus on working in a relaxed and truthful way and on understanding technical adjustments required for working in front of the camera.

 Script Analysis